maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Execution normally starts with the first statement on the lowest-numbered line in the program, and then continues statement by statement until it reaches the end of the program.
 Some statements can change this normally linear progression; these are known as **branches**.

 BASIC was written in an era when editing was carried out on typewriters and had a fixed-width line, often 132 characters, but sometimes 80 or 72, or rarely, even less.
 Years later, microcomputers emerged that limited lines to roughly 40 characters.
 To address the need to allow larger statements to be typed in, most dialects have the concept of a **logical line** versus a **physical line**.
-A physical line is simply a single line or text as produced by the device the user is typing on, while a logical line can span multiple physical lines up to some pre-set limit.
+A physical line is a single line or text as produced by the device the user is typing on, while a logical line can span multiple physical lines up to some pre-set limit.
 Logical lines also allow the code to operate properly while moving between machines with different physical line lengths, only the display of the line will change.

 <!-- TOC --><a name="syntax-example"></a>
 ### Syntax example